gregcarriger/Scripts/README.md

-Scripts
+Scripts 📝
 ==============
-PowerShell, PowerShell for Azure, Bash, PowerCLI
+PowerShell, PowerShell for Azure, Bash, PowerCLI scripts that have made my life easier.